LukrecijaMedimorec/SmartyPlantsIoT/README.md

  - contains the frontend of the web app

 SmartyPlantsIoT/ESP
- - contains the ESP code that measures sensor data, publishes it and manages other components
+ - contains the arduino code that measures sensor data, publishes it and manages other components